 *Grant Lake: This is the biggest lake and also the most desolate.
 It’s not the prettiest lake – at least compared to the others.
 It’s big, wide and great for water skiing.

 *June Lake: The lake the town is named after!
 It’s bigger than Silver Lake and Gull Lake and has the town nestled to one side of it.
 There’s also plenty of hiking trails and campgrounds dotting the shores.
+The proper June Lake Loop distance / drive is just under 16 miles.

 11 BEST THINGS TO DO IN JUNE LAKE LOOP